Hazqeel09/ellzaf_ml/README.md

 You can modify the number of channels after the features are concatenated using adapt and adapt_channels.

+In order to obtain the image size for backbone model, you need to divide your current image size with 8.

 #### MobileNetV3
 We need to use adapt=True so that the number of channels will be 3 instead of 512.
 ```python